AndersPeh/UniTrade/README.md

 # 🚀 UniTrade: Your Campus Marketplace

 UniTrade is a full-stack e-commerce platform built for students, by students.
-It's designed to be the go-to place for buying and selling second-hand goods—like textbooks, furniture, and electronics—within a trusted platform across universities.
+It's designed to be the go-to place for buying and selling second-hand goods such as textbooks, furniture, and electronics—within a trusted platform across universities.
 It's built with a modern, robust tech stack designed for security, scalability, and a slick user experience.

 ## 🤔 The Problem

-Let's be real—student life is expensive.
+Let's be real, student life is expensive.
 We often need things for a short time and have perfectly good stuff to sell when we're done with it.
 But finding a buyer or seller on campus is a pain.
 You either shout into the void on social media or deal with the chaos of public marketplaces.

 UniTrade cuts through the noise by creating a dedicated, student-only space for these exchanges.